How to Identify a Scorpion

-Scorpions are unique looking arachnids, possessing eight legs, an extended body, a segmented erectile tail with barb stinger at the end, and two claws called pedipalps.
-They are known most notably for their stinger, which releases venoms that contain complex mixtures of short neurotoxic proteins that can cause reactions ranging from initial localized pain, burning or swelling to numbness, tingling and severe muscle cramps.
-In some instances, sensitive individuals may have more severe reactions that require emergency medical treatment and an antivenin injection.
+Scorpions are unique-looking arachnids, possessing eight legs, an extended body, a segmented erectile tail with barb stinger at the end, and two claws called pedipalps.
+They are known most notably for their stinger, which releases venom that contains complex mixtures of short neurotoxic proteins.
+These neurotoxins cause reactions ranging from initial localized pain, burning or swelling, numbness, tingling, and severe muscle cramps.
+In some instances, sensitive individuals may have more severe reactions that require emergency medical treatment and an antivenom injection.

 Scorpions live in very dry climates but are very sensitive to loss of moisture as they obtain most of their water from their prey.
 These creatures typically find their way indoors in search of a more suitable environment or food sources when outdoor conditions change.
 Once inside, they tend to reside in basements, crawl spaces, and dark hiding places such as under cabinets and sinks.

 If you have seen a scorpion in your home, don’t try to deal with the issue on your own.
 Scorpion venom can be lethal or harmful if you are stung.
 Reach out to Burns Pest Elimination for scorpion removal.
 Get your quote today.